 UDP scans are most common to detect DNS, SNMP and DHCP services.
 UDP scans work by sending a packet, which is usually empty.
 This can be changed or even set to a random payload for each port.

 If the target responds with an ICMP unreachable error (type 3, code 3) packet, you know the port is considered closed.
 If it responds with an ICMP unreachable error packet with other codes, the packet is considered filtered.
 If no response is received at all, the port is considered open or filtered.
 The reason why it might be filtered is that packet filters might be in use that are blocking the communication.
 Version enumeration could very well help in knowing if packet filters are involved.

 These scan types are known as stealth scanning because you are crafting the packets flags in such a way that you are trying to induce some type of response from the target without actually going through the handshaking process and establishing a connection.

 The FIN scan sends a packet that would never occur in the real world.
-So it sends a packet with the FIN flag set without first establishing a connection with the target.
-If an RST (reset) packet is received back from the target due to the way the RFC is written, the port is considered closed.
-No packet is received at all means the port is considered open.
+It sends a packet with the FIN flag set without first establishing a connection with the target.
+If a RST (reset) packet is received back from the target due to the way the RFC is written, the port is considered closed.
+If no packet is received at all, the port is considered open.

 Sends a packet that should never occur in the real world.
-So it does not set any flags on the TCP packet and fires it at the target.
-Like above, an RST packet response means it’s a closed port – no response is considered an open port.
+It does not set any flags on the TCP packet and fires it at the target.
+Like above, a RST packet response means it’s a closed port – no response is considered an open port.

 These scans are great because they are unlikely to appear in logs and are some of the most minimal port scanning techniques available.
 The bad thing is, though, the way Microsoft implements the TCP/IP stack, all ports will be considered closed.
 However, if you do receive an open port, you now know that the target is NOT running a Microsoft Operating System.